 I have published book reviews, an article on Napoleon Bonaparte for Humanities Tennessee, and contributed entries to a historical dictionary on World War II France.
 Besides giving papers at history conferences such as the American Historical Association, French Historical Studies, and AsiaNetwork, in 1993 on behalf of Humanities Tennessee I traveled around the state presenting the life of Napoleon.
 My horizons as a teacher expanded when in May 2008 I took my first trip to Japan as part of Belmont’s Study-Abroad program.
 Since then I have led three study abroad trips to that country.
 One of my greatest joys as a teacher is to take students on these trips and watch everyone learn more about Japan, the Japanese, and themselves.
 Moreover, in 2010 through a Japan Foundation grant I was able to spend time in Uji and Kyoto conducting research into Japanese Tea Culture.
 Currently I am reading about French views of Japan’s culture during the Meiji Era in an effort to combine my interests in Japan and France.

-A member of West End United Methodist Church, I enjoy gardening, watching foreign films -- primarily French and Japanese ones -- and listening to jazz.
-(I like all jazz-from the Big Band era to free form.)
+When I am not doing history, I enjoy reading classic novels, gardening, watching foreign films -- primarily French and Japanese ones -- and listening to jazz.
 Most of all, I enjoy the time spent with my husband (a heartless Anglophile), our son, Richard, and with parents, siblings, friends, and students.